 In 2020, the United Nations Economic and Social Commission for Western Asia (ESCWA), in partnership with United Nations Conference on Trade and Development (UNCTAD) and the Organization for Economic Co-operation and Development (OECD), launched the Annual Competition Forum for the Arab Region, with the aim of establishing an up-to-date knowledge-sharing platform on competition policy and enforcement for Arab stakeholders.
 The Forum provides a platform for advancing knowledge and best practices in competition and facilitating coordination and cooperation at national, regional and international levels.
-The 3rd Arab Competition Forum is organized in partnership with UNCTAD, OECD, the International Trade Center (ITC), the League of Arab States (LAS), and the Ministry of Commerce, Industry and Investment promotion of the Sultanate of Oman.
-The two-day event will build on the momentum of the first and second Fora.
-Competition authorities, government officials, experts and academics, from both within and beyond the region, will gather to discuss the future of competition policy in the Arab region.
-The objectives of the 3rd Annual Competition Forum for the Arab Region are to:

 Over the past decade, the rise of digital technologies has made the online market become a core tissue of the global economic fabric.
 Especially after the Covid-19 mobility restrictions, many businesses have been forced to shift online, accelerating the growing trend of e-commerce and digitalization.
 As such, the global market has recently undergone many structural transformations that have raised concerns in many issues surrounding the competitive environment in which businesses operate.